 Wells Fargo: 4 out of 5

-Wells Fargo’s higher-tier accounts, Navigate Business Checking for medium-sized businesses and Optimize Business Checking for high-volume businesses, have slightly lower fees compared to Chase.
+Wells Fargo’s higher-tier accounts, Navigate Business Checking for medium-sized businesses and Optimize Business Checking for high-volume businesses, have slightly lower fees compared with Chase.

 - Wells Fargo Navigate Business Checking: This mid-sized account charges a $25 waivable monthly fee and offers 250 free transactions and $20,000 in free cash deposits.
 It has a minimum opening deposit requirement of $25.

 - Wells Fargo Optimize Business Checking: A premium account that charges a $75 monthly fee.
 It provides 250 free transactions, unlimited free incoming wire transfers, and five free outgoing wire transfers.
-There is a $0.0030 fee for every $1 deposited in cash.
+There is a $2.50 fee plus a $0.0030 fee for every $1 deposited in cash.

 Chase: 5 out of 5